sherbet-refuser/trans-action/docs/agreements.md

 The Council shall maintain public biographical information for all voting members on the organization's website.
 Each biography must include:

 - A recent photograph
-- Name or nickname (legal names not required)
+- First name or nickname (legal names not required)
 - Pronouns
 - A brief one- to two-line self-written biography